ehauger/resources/README.md

 For contributors:
-Please file an issue to include useful resources and links.
+Please file an issue to include useful resources and links and add to current issues.